xrick/extremeText/python/README.rst

 particular our example scripts in the `root folder <https://github.com/facebookresearch/fastText>`__ do this.

-fastText assumes UTF-8 encoded text.
+extremeText like fastText assumes UTF-8 encoded text.
 All text must be `unicode for Python2 <https://docs.python.org/2/library/functions.html#unicode>`__ and `str for
 Python3 <https://docs.python.org/3.5/library/stdtypes.html#textseq>`__.